-In the afternoon we shall watch displays of the brilliant, orange coloured male Andean Cock of the Rock.
+In the afternoon we shall watch displays of the brilliant, orange colored male Andean Cock of the Rock.
 At nightfall we will look for Lyre-tailed Nightjar and Rufescent Screech-Owl just above the lodge.
-Night at Cock of the Rock Lodge
+Night at Cock of the Rock Lodge.

 We’ll continue birding at the Cock of the Rock encountering species such as Long-tailed Antbird, Dusky-Green Oropendula, Yungas Manakin, Black-billed Treehunter, Orange-eared Tanager, Versicolored Barbet and Black-and-Chestnut and Solitary Eagles.

 Other species around the lodge include Yellow-rumped Antwren and Bolivian Tyrannulet.
 On nearby trail often see Slaty Gnat-eater and Rufous-breasted Antthrush.
 Other birds include Lemon-browed Flycatcher, Golden-headed and Crested Quetzal, Uniform Antshrike and Golden-collared Tanager.

 At the lodge clearing there are feeders and flowers where hummingbirds like Violet-fronted Brilliant, Many-spotted Hummingbird, Booted Racket-tail and Wire-crested Thorn-tail are present.
 Night at Cock of the Rock Lodge.

 Day 5: Cock of the Rock Lodge to Amazonia Lodge